John Beard Jr.

 Mr. Penn is a commercial insurance, risk management and cybersecurity training expert.
 He served for several terms as President of the Parent-Teacher Fellowship at Los Angeles Baptist High School.
 He was also honored by Hillcrest Christian School (now Heritage Christian School) and received their "Eagle Award" for many years of active involvement.

 Dale also serves on the Board of Elders at Shepherd of the Hills Church in Porter Ranch, California, where he participates in both local and global outreach.

 Dale and his wife have five talented children and three adorable grandchildren.

 Yolanda Petroski has served on the SOLID Board since its inception in 1993 serving 16 years as Treasurer.
 She has co-chaired the annual Pancake Breakfast with Virginia Snow and has served as Parliamentarian.
 Her volunteerism in the community was recognized by being named Citizen of the Year by the Granada Hills Chamber of Commerce, Pioneer Woman of the Year by the 12th City Council District and Woman of the Year by the 38th Assembly District.
 A past president of the Granada Hills Woman’s Club Yolanda heads a Red Hat Chapter and was involved with the Granada Theater for many years.
 In the past she has co-chaired the annual Pancake Breakfast with Virginia Snow and she has served as Parliamentarian.

-The Smith's started a formal wear business in Northridge in 1973.
-From 1984 till 1997 Christine worked for Bank of Granada Hills, becoming an Assistant Vice President.
+From 1984 until 1997 Christine worked for Bank of Granada Hills, becoming an Assistant Vice President.
 She left the bank in 1997 to take a position in Los Angeles Mayor Richard Riordan’s office.
 She worked on the Business Team for both Mayor Richard Riordan and Mayor James Hahn.